 In 1933, Lina Medina was born in Ticrapo, Peru.
-At the age of five years, Lina was brought to hospital by her parents who complained of abdominal extreme growth.
-The girl’s parents initially thought their daughter was suffering from a massive abdominal tumor, but after being examined by doctors in Pisco, Peru, they discovered she was seven-months pregnant.
+At the age of five years, Lina was brought to the hospital by her parents who complained of abdominal extreme growth.
+The girl’s parents initially thought their daughter was suffering from a massive abdominal tumor, but after being examined by doctors in Pisco, Peru, they discovered she was seven months pregnant.

 Dr. Geraldo Lozada became Lina’s attending doctor, fully taking over the case.
 Dr. Lozada took Lina to a more advanced hospital in Lima to confirm the pregnancy diagnosis.
 The diagnosis was confirmed.
 Lina was born with a rare condition called “precocious puberty”.
 Precocious puberty is basically the early onset of sexual development.

 Most girls begin experiencing puberty around the age of ten (boys usually start a little later, around the ages of 11 or 12).
 Lina had experienced her first menstrual cycle at the age of two and a half or three.
 She had fully developed breasts by the age of four.
 Within five years, her body displayed pelvic widening and advanced bone maturation.

 Lina Medina officially became the youngest confirmed mother in medical history, aged five, seven months, and 21 days.
 She gave birth to a boy by a cesarean section on May 14, 1939, necessitated by her small pelvis.
 The surgery was performed by Lozada and Dr. Busalleu, with Dr. Colareta providing anesthesia.